rust-tutorials/triangle-from-scratch/book_src/loading_vulkan/using_vkGetInstanceProcAddr.md

 Very good.

-To actually call `vkCreateInstance` we'll need to fill out a `VkInstanceCreateInfo` value.
+To actually *call* `vkCreateInstance` we'll need to have filled out a `VkInstanceCreateInfo` value.
-However, to fill that in we'll need to know a little more about what the local Vulkan has available.
+To do that we'll need to know a little more about what the local Vulkan implementation has available.
-Let's have a look at those other functions we can call without an instance.
+Let's have a look at those other functions we can call *without* an instance.

 ## `vkEnumerateInstanceVersion`